nextflow-io/training/docs/basic_training/containers.md

 !!! warning

-    The generated `transcript-index` directory is still not accessible in the host file system.
+    The generated `transcript-index` directory is still not accessible in the **host** file system.

-An easier way is to mount a parent directory to an identical one in the container, this allows you to use the same path when running it in the container e.g.
+An easier way to mount file systems is to mount a parent directory to an identical directory in the container.
+This allows you to use the same path when running it in the container.
+For example:

 ```bash
 docker run --volume $PWD:$PWD --workdir $PWD my-image \